cjavad/salah/README.md

 posible.
 It is also only meant as a example and should never be used as a production ready website.

+NOTE: If you were wondering what was going on with all the params, then i can tell you that the salah times for the webpage is also calculated server wise and does not use the api for how to use the api see ajax.html

 # Api
 The base enpoint is `/api/:lat/:lng/:timezone` so in copenhagen that would be:
 ```http